 - .01 Audit CAP requirements.
-If the IRS identifies a Qualification or 403(b) Failure (other than a failure that has been corrected in accordance with SCP or VCP) upon an Employee Plans or Exempt Organizations examination of a Qualified Plan, 403(b) Plan, SEP, or SIMPLE IRA Plan, the requirements of this section 13 are satisfied with respect to the failure if the Plan Sponsor corrects the failure, pays a sanction in accordance with section 14, satisfies any additional requirements of section 13.03, and enters into a closing agreement with the IRS.
-This section 13 also applies if the IRS identifies a participant loan that did not comply with the requirements of § 72(p)(2) (other than a loan failure that is corrected in accordance with SCP or VCP) upon an Employee Plans or Exempt Organizations examination of a Qualified Plan or 403(b) Plan. - .02 Payment of sanction.
+If the IRS identifies a Qualification or § 403(b) Failure (other than a failure that has been corrected in accordance with SCP or VCP) upon an Employee Plans or Exempt Organizations examination of a Qualified Plan, § 403(b) Plan, SEP, or SIMPLE IRA Plan, the requirements of this section 13 are satisfied with respect to the failure if the Plan Sponsor corrects the failure, pays a sanction in accordance with section 14, satisfies any additional requirements of section 13.03, and enters into a closing agreement with the IRS.
+This section 13 also applies if the IRS identifies a participant loan that did not comply with the requirements of § 72(p)(2) (other than a loan failure that is corrected in accordance with SCP or VCP) upon an Employee Plans or Exempt Organizations examination of a Qualified Plan or § 403(b) Plan. - .02 Payment of sanction.
 Payment of the sanction under section 14 generally is required at the time the closing agreement is signed.
-All sanction amounts should be submitted by certified check or cashier's check made payable to the United States Treasury.
-However, at the Plan Sponsor's option, the sanction under Audit CAP may be paid using the payment methods available on the www.pay.gov website. - .03 Additional requirements.
+Beginning January 1, 2022, the Plan Sponsor must pay the sanction under Audit CAP using the payment methods available on the Pay.gov website, unless the Plan Sponsor does not have the capability to use the methods on the Pay.gov website.
+In that case, the Plan Sponsor may pay the Audit CAP sanction by submitting a certified check or cashier's check made payable to the United States Treasury.
+Prior to January 1, 2022, Plan Sponsors should follow the procedures set forth in section 13.02 of Rev. Proc.
+2019-19.

+- .03 Additional requirements.
 Depending on the nature of the failure, the IRS will discuss the appropriateness of the plan's existing administrative procedures with the Plan Sponsor.
 If existing administrative procedures are inadequate for operating the plan in conformance with the applicable requirements of the Code, the closing agreement may be conditioned upon the implementation of stated procedures. - .04 Failure to reach resolution.
 If the IRS and the Plan Sponsor cannot reach an agreement with respect to the correction of the failure(s) or the amount of the sanction then the plan will be disqualified, the plan or contract will be treated as if it did not comply with § 403(b), the SEP will be treated as if it did not comply with § 408(k), or the SIMPLE IRA Plan will be treated as if it did not comply with § 408(p), as applicable. - .05 Effect of closing agreement.
 A closing agreement constitutes an agreement between the IRS and the Plan Sponsor that is binding with respect to the tax matters identified in the agreement for the periods specified. - .06 Other procedural rules.
 The procedural rules for Audit CAP are set forth in IRM 4.71.3.3.1, EPCRS Closing Agreements, and IRM 7.11.8, EP Determinations Closing Agreement Program.